 - Convert Word Doc Content to HTML Code

-- Capitalize Sentances or Fix Caps Lock
+- Capitalize sentences or Fix Caps Lock

 - Convert Plain Text Content to Clean HTML

-The Most Popular Tools
+Most Popular Text Tools

 - Random Word Generator: Generate a list of random words.
 Great tool for brainstorming ideas.

-- Text to HTML: Quickly change plain text into HTML paragraphs.
+- Text to HTML: Automatically change plain text into HTML paragraphs.

-- HTML to Text: Remove HTML tags, leaving only text content.
+- HTML to Text: Remove all HTML tags, leaving only text content.